aps4934/netflix-clone/README.md

 Netflix Clone 🎬

-A full-stack clone of Netflix — showcasing a streaming UI, authentication, backend API, and database integration.
+A full-stack clone of Netflix — showcasing a streaming UI with movie and TV show browsing, search, and trailer playback using TMDB API.

 -------------------------------------------------------------------------------
 🚀 Table of Contents